Mercerenies/a-turtles-troll/README.md

 ### Version 1.23

 * Obsidian walls generate uniformly in a grid shape around the map.
-* Y=69 never generates anything at world generation time
+* Y=69 never generates anything at world generation time.
+* Fixed bug with trivia if a player logs out during a question.

 ### Version 1.22